bitburner-official/bitburner-src/markdown/bitburner.singularity.getownedsourcefiles.md

 RAM cost: 5 GB

-Returns an array of source files
+Returns an array of source files.
+This function is obsolete: use [Player.sourceFiles](./bitburner.player.sourcefiles.md) from the return of [getPlayer](./bitburner.ns.getplayer.md) instead.